Home

 ANSWER:

-Bolex cameras are powered by a coiled flat spring motor.
+Bolex cameras are powered by a coiled, flat spring motor.
 The spring motor has a small set of "gears" that "turn limit" the total amount of turns the spring motor can be wound.
-This is about 11 ½ full turns for the 8 mm Bolexs.
-If too much (excessive) force is applied once the turn limit has been reached, one the gears will "jump" over the other.
-The camera will wind but only a small amount.
-It will then only run several seconds.
-The fix is to remove the spring motor and reset the gears to their proper relationship with the internal spring of the motor.
-If the camera has been left overwound for several years, the spring will be damaged beyond repair.
+This is about 11 a 1 1/2 full turns for the 8mm Bolexs.
+If too much (excessive) force is applied once the turn limit has been reached, one the gears can "jump" over the other.

 LENS CLEANING FOR BOLEX REFLEX CAMERAS